christopher-hone/christopher-hone.github.io/index.md

 My PhD [thesis](./PhDThesist.pdf).

 The third chapter of my thesis deals with coherence problems in a six functor formalism, introducing a diagrammatic framework for analysing these.
 The user guide section explains how this works in a model independent way.
-I have vibe coded a basic [website](./coherence_checker.html) to do some of this automatically.
+I've vibe coded a basic [website](./coherence_checker2.html) to do some of this automatically.
+In its current state it is best for playing with the examples to demonstrate the diagrammatics.

 Geordie Williamson and I ran a modular rep theory course Semester 1 2023.
 The website can be be found [here](https://sites.google.com/view/modular-representation-theory/home), as can recordings and notes for most lectures.